Swede Midge Fly Management

 You won’t know until you try to grow Brassicas if your soil is already infected.
 If your soil is NOT already infected, physical barriers are a crucial defense mechanism.
 Cover your brassica plants with fine insect netting throughout the growing season.
 Place small groups of Brassica family crops under bug netting bags, or cover your whole bed with bug netting.

 • Bug netting bags protect small groups of plants in a raised bed: Bags can be different heights.
-Learn more details in this video: Growing Georgia Southern Collards Greens
+Learn more details in this video: Growing Georgia Southern Collards Greens about harvesting collard greens and protecting them with large 4 x 4 foot netting bags supported by garden stakes.
+Their system protects from cabbage worms and butterflies, since they haven’t yet been invaded by Swede Midge.

 • Bug netting on a cloth grow bag: Plant 2-3 collard plants in a cloth grow bag.
 Support the netting with a wooden stake or a wire hoop placed inside the bag to prevent it from resting on the plants.
-But something soft at the top the stake so it doesn’t poke a hole in the netting,
+Put something soft at the top the stake so it doesn’t poke a hole in the netting,

 • Bug netting supported by hoops: Cover your entire bed with a sheet of fine bug netting supported by hoops.
 You can use various materials for the hoops.
 The hoops can be pushed into the soil or attached to the raised bed frame.
-Learn more details in this video: How to Make Hoops for Raised Beds (4 Ways)
+Learn more details in this video: How to Make Hoops for Raised Beds (4 Ways) and see our blog post Installing Hoops on Raised Beds.

 • Bug netting attached to a hinged hoop house: Another option is to hinge a wooden rectangle to the top of your raised bed.
 Attach the hoops to the rectangle.
 Learn more details in this video: How to Build a Hinged Hoop House